henneysq/meg-ahat/DATA_ANALYSIS.md

 ## 1.2.
 Behaviour

-In the visual attention experiment, summarised graphically below, the behavioural results appear to be minute.
+In the visual attention experiment, summarised graphically below, the behavioural effects appear to be minute.
 However, the difficulty of the task seems appropriate as there is not a saturation in the fraction of correct responses, nor is it close to random responses (50%).

 The distributions of reaction times grouped by light stimulus are nearly indistinguishable, as is the case for the fraction of correct responses.
 Perhaps, there is a tendency for higher correct response rate during 40 Hz LF.